 “Really?”
 Peter leaned back, allowing full visibility of the light at his shoulder.
 Both of us knew that he was challenging me to show him exactly what I was made of.

-It turned 17:00:00 and the evening air felt hard and cold.
-As if a part of some druidic tradition, we circled about, suspended in centrifugal wonder.
+It turned 17:00:00 and the evening air was hard and cold and, as if part of some druidic tradition, we were circled about, suspended in centrifugal wonder.

 “Trophy 900.
 New touring model, three cylinders.
 Reserve gas capacity of 1.3 gallons.
 Chrome-bezeled clocks have a retro feel.
 The clock is a reassuring feature, especially on a touring platform.”